BlockchainCommons/www.blockchaincommons.com/_posts/2025-11-12-ssi-invite.md

 * [**Principal Authority: A New Perspective on Self-Sovereign Identity**](https://www.blockchaincommons.com/articles/Principal-Authority/) (2021).
 How identity should not be framed as property, but as a domain of agency governed by fiduciary duty and inalienable rights.

 I am also working on an annotated syllabus of some of the most important papers and articles published the last 9 years.
 I'll share my initial pass before our first meeting in December.

+For more info on everything, see the [Revisiting SSI website](https://revisitingssi.com/).

 ## 🤝🏼 Join Us